-Warning: Resetting the power manager will permanently remove a RAM disk, if present, and all of its contents.
-You will also need to reset the date and time (using the Date & Time control panel).
+Warning: Resetting the power manager means you will also need to reset the date and time (using the Date & Time control panel).

 - 4. Check trackpad cable and connection to the logic board (see separate Top Case replacement instructions for location under RAM shield).

 - 5. Replace top case.

 - 6. Replace logic board.